 This color scheme is based on the principle of choosing one dominant hue and the hues that are next to it on the color wheel.
 Instead of employing a complementary scheme, this project aims to create calm, low-contrast artwork.
 Using this combination to create color harmony is helpful when designing a background or far horizon for a game.
 With enough practice, you might be able to add a little “depth” to your flat surroundings.

-It is possible to add extra features to your backgrounds to make your game more immersive.
+It is possible to add extra features to your backgrounds to make your game art services more immersive.
 Ori and the Blind Forest, a video game created by Moon Studios GmbH, is among the best instances of game art that adheres to this idea.
 Take note of the lovely combination of blue and green tones in the background on the first level.

 There are many color scheme theories that you might use when developing your game.
 Nothing prevents you from combining various color schemes for a single game, either.
 For example, you might use an analogous color scheme with blue and green tones for the backdrop and orange tones to compliment it in the foreground.
 Everything completely depends on your imagination!
 Just keep in mind to be in balance while you build your assets.